 - All actual or suspected incidents should be reported without delay to the Vice Principal Finance, Resources and Regional Affairs.
-The Vice Principal Finance, Resources and Regional Affairs should, within 24 hours, hold a meeting of the following project group to decide on the initial response: - Governance Advisor and Head of Executive Office - Head of Finance - another Senior Manager - The project group will decide on the action to be taken.
+The Vice Principal Finance, Resources and Regional Affairs should, within 24 hours, hold a meeting of the following project group to decide on the initial response: - Director of Governance and Director of Executive Operations Director of Finance - another Senior Manager - The project group will decide on the action to be taken.
 This will normally be an investigation, and may be led by internal audit.
 The decision by the project group to initiate a special investigation shall constitute authority to internal audit to use time provided in the internal audit plan for special investigations, or contingency time, or to switch internal audit resources from planned audits.